 There is hope, though.
 While you cannot rid yourself of all of the fat in, say, your stomach, all at once, you can burn overall fat, over time.
 In fact, consistent strength-building and cardio exercise is the most effective way of losing and keeping off body fat.

 “Building more muscle overall can help consume more calories and thus results in less fat overall,” Stark assured.
-Wu agreed, telling us, “Cardiovascular exercises that are for fat burning affect the entire body— as they usually incorporate the full body, or both arms or legs—the entire system gets affected.
+Wu agreed, telling us, “Cardiovascular exercises that are for fat burning affect the entire body.
+They usually incorporate the full body, or both arms or legs.
+The entire system gets affected.
 This is general or systemic fat loss.”

 This thinking has also been confirmed in various studies.
 One study published by the Physical Activity Sciences Department in Los Angeles had participants train their non-dominant leg on a leg press for 12 weeks.
 By the end of the training period there wasn’t a significant dip in body fat percentage in the legs or body as a whole.
 But, there was a decrease in fat in the upper-body.